whaili/slurm-operator/docs/quickstart.md

 > [!NOTE]
 >
-> Even if [sssd] is misconfigured, this method can still be used to ssh into the
+> Even if [sssd] is misconfigured, this method can still be used to SSH into the
 > pod.

 Install a Slurm cluster via helm chart with the